mooyoul/proxyfront/README.md

 $ npm run deploy:prod # or npm run deploy:stage
 ```

 That's it!
-Deployment will take up to 1 hours.
+Initial Deployment will take up to 1 hour.

 ## Configuration